Cohen & Steers Infrastructure Fund, Inc (NYSE:UTF) Announces $0.16 Monthly Dividend

-Cohen & Steers Infrastructure Fund, Inc (NYSE:UTF – Get Free Report) declared a monthly dividend on Thursday, March 27th, NASDAQ Dividends reports.
-Stockholders of record on Tuesday, April 8th will be given a dividend of 0.155 per share by the investment management company on Wednesday, April 30th.
-This represents a $1.86 annualized dividend and a dividend yield of 7.35%.
-The ex-dividend date of this dividend is Tuesday, April 8th.
+Cohen & Steers Infrastructure Fund, Inc (NYSE:UTF – Get Free Report) announced a monthly dividend on Thursday, March 27th, NASDAQ Dividends reports.
+Shareholders of record on Tuesday, April 8th will be given a dividend of 0.155 per share by the investment management company on Wednesday, April 30th.
+This represents a $1.86 dividend on an annualized basis and a yield of 7.35%.
+The ex-dividend date is Tuesday, April 8th.

 Cohen & Steers Infrastructure Fund has raised its dividend payment by an average of 14.7% per year over the last three years.